Why Manage Multiple Twitter/X Accounts?

 How many Twitter accounts can one person have?

-managing more than 20 accounts manually becomes difficult.
-With isolated browser profiles, the technical side scales easily — the limitation is content
+X doesn’t publish an official maximum, but each account needs a unique email and phone number.
+In practice, managing more than 20 accounts by hand gets difficult.
+With isolated browser profiles, the technical side scales easily — the real limit becomes how much content and engagement time you have.

 Will Twitter ban me for having multiple accounts?